 I found honey on the outside frames, some pollen mixed in and then capped and open brood spread out over five or six frames in the middle.
 I might have been concerned with one or two frames of brood (though queenright colonies with zero brood as late as May 15th isn’t unheard of) but five or six frames of brood during the first week of May is pretty good for my local climate.
 (None of my colonies are doing as well this year.
 They’re still recovering from The Attack of The Shrews.)
 The hive body underneath was more or less empty.

 What follows is one way to move a Langstroth honey bee hive a short distance.
-Okay then… Here’s a rough map of our backyard:
+Okay then… Here’s a rough map of my backyard:

 The numbered squares represent hives.
-We moved Hive #1 to location 1a, gave the bees time to adjust to the new spot, then moved the hive to 1b, waited a few days again and then moved the hive to its final location at 1c.
-Each move was approximately 1 metre or 3 feet and we waited at least three days between moves.
+I moved Hive #1 to location 1a, gave the bees time to adjust to the new spot, then moved the hive to 1b, waited a few days again and then moved the hive to its final location at 1c.
+Each move was approximately 1 metre or 3 feet and I waited at least three days between moves.
 Continue reading →